Saturday, 22 April 2017

 I am glad that Rees spends some time on the role of Leveller women during the English revolution.
 Rees explains that not only ‘mechanicals’ could be found preaching but a significant number women (p.63).

-History and for that matter historians have not been kind to women who took part in political activity on both sides of the English Civil War.
+History and for that matter, historians have not been kind to women who took part in political activity on both sides of the English Civil War.
 There is a dearth of material on women’s struggle now.
-As far as I can ascertain no major biography exists of two of the most important Leveller women Katherine Chidley and Elizabeth Lilburne.
+As far as I can ascertain no major biography exists of two of the most famous Leveller women Katherine Chidley and Elizabeth Lilburne.

-Women Levellers mounted large scale demonstrations and organised petitions in favour of social equality.
-They were met with differing levels of brutality depending on which class they belonged to. overall middle class women were treated with derision but largely no violence was committed against them.
+Women Levellers mounted large-scale demonstrations and organized petitions for social equality.
+They were met with differing levels of brutality depending on which class they belonged to.
+Overall middle-class women were treated with derision, but mostly no violence was committed against them.
 This is not the case with the poorer sections of the women’s movement who were often treated severely by MP’s and soldiers alike.”
 Many were thrown into prison, mental institutions, or workhouses.
-Middle class women were simply escorted away by soldiers and told to 'go back to women's work”.
+Middle-class women were quietly escorted away by soldiers and told to 'go back to women's work”.
 One MP told them to go home and wash their dishes, to which one of the petitioners replied, “Sir, we scarce have any dishes left to wash”’ (pp.290-1).

-This extraordinary revolution radicalised many women into political action.
-As Rees points out one of John Lilburne’s most important collaborators, Katherine Chidley, also emerged from the context of the gathered churches.
-She published a remarkable defence of independent congregations, and religious leadership by the socially inferior, including women, becoming a key figure in Leveller publishing and organising (pp.38-40).
+This extraordinary revolution radicalized many women into political action.
+As Rees points out one of John Lilburne’s most famous collaborators, Katherine Chidley, also emerged from the context of the gathered churches.
+She published a remarkable defense of independent congregations, and religious leadership by the socially inferior, including women, becoming a key figure in Leveller publishing and organizing (pp.38-40).

 It is not an accident that Rees who is a radical today has donated so much of his time to the Leveller movement.
 In his latest book, he states “I have tried to…examine the Levellers as a political movement integrating activists from different constituencies, and creating still broader alliances with other political currents, for the joint pursuance of revolutionary ends.
 (Rees, The Leveller Revolution, p. xx)

-Myself and John have clear and unbridgeable differences both politically and historically but this does not stop me recommending his book to the widest audience possible.
+John and I have clear and unbridgeable differences both politically and historically, but this does not stop me recommending his book to the widest audience possible.
 I Hope it starts a much-needed reinvestigation into this most important political tendency.
-It is hoped that Rees’s book is translated into many languages and published in many countries as possible.
-Differences aside it is a very important book.
+It is expected that Rees’s book is translated into many languages and published in many countries as possible.
+Differences aside it is a vital book.

 Mike Braddick-Times Literary Supplement-March 24th, 2017